Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

+Beyond~\citet{jagerleek2014falsepositive}, other authors have also suggested using p-values smaller than $0.05$ or absolute z-scores above $1.96$ to evaluate results from either a meta-analysis or a larger body of work.
+One such popular method is the p-curve~\citep{Simonsohn2013PCurve, Simonshon2015pcurve.025} that can be used to assess the evidential value of a set of studies by examining the shape of the histogram of significant p-values.
+Meanwhile, z-curve~\citep{brunner2020estimating, bartos2022zcurve} works with significant z-scores and is methodologically closely related to our proposal.
+Although there is only a sparse description of the formal assumptions underlying z-curve, the method appears to rely on the same assumptions we make in Section~\ref{sec:assumptions}, albeit with Assumption~\ref{assum:class_priors} replaced by a different convex class of SNR distributions for $\Fold{G}$, defined as,

-Z-Curve assesses uncertainty using the bootstrap; we show in Section~\ref{subsec:bootstrap} that the bootstrap can sometimes fail to provide the desired frequentist coverage in our setting.
-One notable difference between our work and that of~\citet{jagerleek2013falsepositive}, as well as p-curve and Z-Curve, is that the former focus on global properties of the entire collection of studies.
-While our framework also enables confidence intervals for such global estimands, we focus on posterior estimands conditional on the specific observed value of~$\abs{z}$.
+Z-curve assesses uncertainty using the bootstrap; we show in Section~\ref{subsec:bootstrap} that the bootstrap can sometimes fail to provide the desired frequentist coverage in our setting.
+One notable difference between our work and that of~\citet{jagerleek2014falsepositive}, as well as p-curve and z-curve, is that the former focus on global properties of the entire collection of studies.
+While our framework also enables confidence intervals for such global estimands, we focus on posterior estimands conditional on the observed values of the absolute z-scores.

-Finally, we remark that some methods, e.g.,~\citet{andrews2019identification, HungFithian2020}, use both z-scores~$Z_i$ from initial studies and z-scores~$Z_i'$ from replication studies---for instance from the Reproducibility Project: Psychology (RP:P)~\citep{opensciencecollaboration2015estimating}---to learn properties of the publication record.
-Since we do not have access to replication studies, we instead interpret our estimates through an idealized notion of replication (Section~\ref{sec:repl_posterior_estimands}).
+Finally, we remark that some authors, e.g.,~\citet{andrews2019identification, HungFithian2020}, use both z-scores~$Z_i$ from initial studies and z-scores~$Z_i'$ from replication studies---for instance from the Reproducibility Project: Psychology (RP:P)~\citep{opensciencecollaboration2015estimating}---to learn properties of the publication record.
+Since we do not have access to replication studies, we instead work under a notion of idealized replications (Section~\ref{sec:repl_posterior_estimands}).